Table of contents: Fuel filter for cars with gasoline… ↓ Fuel filter for cars with diesel… ↓ Condensate - drain ↓ Fuel filter - replacement ↓

 Fuel filter - replacement

-9. TDI engines only.
-Disconnect the plug of the condensate level sensor and remove the plug from the mount (see illustration).
+9. TDI engines only: Disconnect the condensate level sensor plug and remove the plug from the bracket (see illustration).

-10. Loosen the clamps of the inlet and return hoses on the fuel filter and remove the hoses (see illustration).
+10. Loosen the clamps securing the inlet and return hoses to the fuel filter and remove the hoses (see illustration).

-11. Turn away a nut of fastening of the filter and remove the filter (see illustration 4.10).
+11. Unscrew the filter mounting nut and remove the filter (see illustration 4.10).

 12. Remove the protective foil from the fuel filter.